GSA-TTS/identity-dev-docs/_pages/production.md

 11. Specify the sign-in, sign-up, and forgot password help text users will encounter in your app.
 This step is optional but encouraged to ensure better usability.
 Take a look at the [Partner Support Help Desk](https://zendesk.login.gov) for a good example of help text.

-12. Once all fields are complete select the "Create app" button.
+12. Once all fields are complete select the "Create configuration" button.

 If you encounter errors or have questions after completing these steps, please submit a technical support ticket through the [Partner Support Help Desk.]({{ site.baseurl}}/support/#contacting-partner-support)